greenelab/biovectors/README.md

 bash install.sh
 ```
 _Note_:
-There is a bash command within the install.sh that only works on unix systems.
+There is a bash command within the install.sh that only works on unix systems (```source ~/anaconda3/etc/profile.d/conda.sh```).
-If you are on windows (and possibly mac), you should remove that file or execute each command individually.
+If you are on windows (and possibly mac), you should remove that line or execute each command individually.
 Alternatively for windows users please refer to these [installation instructions](https://itsfoss.com/install-bash-on-windows/) to enable bash on windows.

 You can activate the environment by using the following command: